 Mercurity Fintech Holding Inc. Announces Results of Annual Shareholders Meeting

-/EIN News/ -- Shenzhen, China, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Mercurity Fintech Holding Inc. (the “Company” or “MFH”) (Nasdaq: MFH), a digital fintech group powered by blockchain technology, today announced the voting results from its Annual Shareholders Meeting held on Monday, November 21, 2022, Beijing Time (the “Meeting”).
+Shenzhen, China, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Mercurity Fintech Holding Inc. (the "Company" or "MFH") MFH, a digital fintech group powered by blockchain technology, today announced the voting results from its Annual Shareholders Meeting held on Monday, November 21, 2022, Beijing Time (the "Meeting").

 Proposals described in the Company's proxy materials were presented to the Company's shareholders (the "Shareholders") for consideration and approval at the Meeting.
 The proposals approved by the requisite majority of the votes cast by the Shareholders that attended the Meeting by proxy or in person are as follows: